 The Service Strategy stage cover: the definition of markets, development of strategic assets, preparation of deployment, and definition of offers.
 The service strategy stage provides the initial link between business strategies and IT strategies of the organization.
 The Service Strategy stage further includes financial management, return on investment, service portfolio management and demand management processes.

-ITIL Process #2: Service Design
+The 5 ITIL Service Management Processes #2: Service Design

 The Service Design stage in the ITIL Process is the planning and design phase of IT strategies.
 Ideas are formed out of inspiration drawn from IT strategies, be it new services or updates on existing services.
 New services are planned and designed in service design stage in order to achieve the business vision and strategy of the organization.
 The successful design of an IT service will ensure that the service can transition successfully into a live environment and deliver on customer expectations.